munozariasjm/efficient-fibonacci/README.md

 # Fast Fibonacci

-This is a simple (yet hopefully) fast implementation of the Fibonacci sequence in Python using Jax.
+This is a simple (yet hopefully) fast implementation of the Fibonacci sequence in Python using Jax with matrix exponentiation.

 The justification (explanation) and analysis of the method in the notebook (/notebooks/explanation.ipynb).